Plant Height: 3 feet

 - Mass Planting

 - General Garden Use

 - Orchard/Edible Landscaping

 Planting & Growing

-Black And Blue Anise Sage will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 4 feet.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.
+Crimson Cherry Rhubarb will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 4 feet.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.